Anxiety Disorders: Exploring the Different Types

 Symptoms of Selective Mutism

-• Anxiety or discomfort in social settings
+• Anxiety or visible discomfort in group situations

 Causes of Selective Mutism